 The key to finding a good and cheap airfare is to be flexible.
-Sites like Kayak.com and SkyScanner.com have a “dates flexible” tool that allows you to see in which dates can you fly with the cheapest airfare.
+Sites like Kayak.com and SkyScanner.com have a “dates flexible” tool that allow you to see in which dates can you fly with the cheapest airfare.
 Spend some time testing date combinations that match your desires and needs.

 Try different arrival and departure points and try alternate airports.
 If you’re doing an open-jaw trip – arriving through one airport (or country) and departing through another one, try your route front to back and back to front.
 Changing the direction of travel can have an effect on your airfare.

 Also, be aware of tourism high seasons, low seasons, and shoulder seasons.
-They have a great impact in price, but they are also driven by how “desirable” is your destination during that specific time of year.
+They have a great impact on price, but they are also driven by how “desirable” is your destination during that specific time of year.
 A quick Google search will show you the high and low seasons of your destination.